usmantanvir222/aws-projects/README.md

-This repository contains some AWS projects I have done.
+This repository contains AWS project that I have completed.